bitscooplabs/ngrok-demo/tutorial/0004-handling-basic-authentication.md

 In this step of the tutorial, we're simply going to add an environment and a few global headers.
 When you create a Provider Map you're able to create a simple key/value environment with variables that will be available on the context.
 You're also able to add headers and parameters that will be sent to the data provider on every request.
-Note that if you'd prefer more granularity when sending headers and parameters, you can specify these same options on the endpoint configurations of the `single` and `collection` subsections of endpoint configurations.
+Note that if you'd prefer more granularity when sending headers and parameters, you can specify these same options on the endpoint configurations and/or the `single` and `collection` subsections of endpoint configurations.
 The most specific value will always take precedence.

 To grab a copy of the collection we'll be using for this example click the button below.